yugabyte/yugabyte-db/docs/content/preview/explore/indexes-constraints/partial-index-ysql.md

   </li>
 </ul>

-Partial Indexes allow you to improve the query performance by reducing the index size.
-The smaller index size will be faster to scan and easier to maintain, thereby requiring lesser storage.
+Partial indexes allow you to improve query performance by reducing the index size.
+A smaller index is faster to scan, easier to maintain, and requires less storage.

-Indexing works by specifying the rows defined by a conditional expression(called the predicate of the partial index), typically in the `WHERE` clause of the table.
+Partial indexing works by specifying the rows defined by a conditional expression (called the predicate of the partial index), typically in the `WHERE` clause of the table.

 ## Syntax